-One member of the Board, designated by the Board Chair, and the Executive Officer or the Executive Officer's designee will attend and testify at legislative budget hearings to communicate all budget issues to the Administration and Legislature.
-The Executive Officer or his/her designee shall communicate regularly with DCA's Budget Office and report all issues to the Board.
+One member of the Board, designated by the Board Chair, and the EO or the Assistant Executive Officer will attend and testify at legislative budget hearings to communicate all budget issues to the Administration and Legislature.
+The EO or the Assistant Executive Officer shall communicate regularly with DCA's Budget Office and report all issues to the Board.